 How well you’ve slept

 Insufficient and poor sleep quality can lead to higher blood sugar levels.
 Not easy when you are pregnant anyway and with gestational diabetes being linked to increased difficulties in poor sleep patterns3, but a good nights sleep will help blood sugar levels, so ty to get a good night’s rest if you can!

 Two more possible contributing factors to high fasting levels

-Although lots of research publications for other types of diabetics, there is little research on the following two matters in gestational diabetes.
+Although lots of research publications for other types of diabetes, there is little research on the following two matters in gestational diabetes.
 Although we know through the posts seen in our Facebook support group that fasting levels are a huge problem to mothers with gestational diabetes

 The dawn phenomenon occurs4–6 when the body releases hormones in the early hours of the morning (hence the ‘dawn’) in all people, diabetic and non-diabetic.
 These hormones (including cortisol, glucagon, epinephrine and growth hormone) cause blood sugar levels to rise, giving the body a boost and wake up call to start the day.
 This can typically happen anywhere between 3am and 8am.

 In diabetics not enough insulin is produced, or insulin is not able to be used effectively in order to process this boost in glucose, resulting in high fasting levels.

 Opposed by some professionals and researchers; a theory proposed in the 1930s by Dr. Michael Somogyi, Somogyi effect7,8 is also known as the ‘rebound hyperglycaemia’.
 It only affects some diabetics, not all.
 When blood sugar levels drop low in the night (hypoglycaemia), the body responds by dumping glucose in order to raise blood sugar levels.

 Possible ways to try to lower fasting levels

 - Go for a walk after your evening meal – exercise has a insulin type effect on the body’s cells which can impact many hours after and so may help lower fasting levels

 - Drink plenty of water – take a glass of water to bed and have a drink when waking in the night